zewwo/LEGO_Automatic_Turret/README.md

 ---

 This project utilizes  the Raspberry Pi microcontroller, LEGO Mindstorms NXT 2.0, and the BrickPi module for the Raspberry Pi.
-In the near future we are planning to implement a remote controller and PIR sensor to this turret.
+An external sensor was used for the "turret_sensor.py" and requires a PIR sensor to operate this code.

+---

+To setup the BrickPi module onto your Raspberry Pi, go to Dexter Industries's [repository] (https://github.com/DexterInd/BrickPi_Python "BrickPi Python" ) on the BrickPi and follow their instructions to make the BrickPi module global.

 **Raspberry Pi:** http://www.raspberrypi.org/